-What’s more important than celebrating World Social Justice Day on 20th February is acting on a relevant issue, including workplace wellness.
+More critical than celebrating World Social Justice Day on 20th February is acting on a relevant issue, including workplace wellness.
 The remembrance itself upholds the core tenants of humanity in which businesses should contemplate fighting for justice, whichever way possible.
-With that being said, we aim to investigate the harmony of RRGraph’s values towards its employees.
+With that being said, we aim to investigate the harmony of RRGraph’s values toward its employees.

-In this article, Rasid Wiyono, as one of the founders, talks about workplace wellness and how it affects the living standards among employees, while at the same there remain certain issues, including uncertain opportunities, last-minute tasks, non-traditional surface skills, and another thing that may occur in a start-up company.
+In this article, Rasid Wiyono, one of the founders, talks about workplace wellness and how it affects the living standards of employees.
+At the same time, at the same, there remain specific issues, including uncertain opportunities, last-minute tasks, non-traditional surface skills, and other things that may occur in a start-up company.

 “Wellness and justice have a slight border.
 Justice isn’t about treating everyone equally but is more a reciprocal duty we give someone who eagers more effort.
-Something with effort brings more value and is resulted in our client’s trust and satisfaction.
+Something with effort brings more value and results in our client’s trust and satisfaction.
 That’s the parameter for me to treat the team better.
-And it coheres with their wellness, if they do more, we’ll give more.”
+And it coheres with their wellness.
+If they do more, we’ll give more.”

-Told him the first time he heard the topic of this conversation.
-Wellness and justice may pop into our heads as an obscure concept.
-Everyone has their own idea about that.
-And Rasid himself admits that it’s pretty hard to get the team to share the same value, especially when they have a contrasted habit and point of view.
+I told him the first time he heard the topic of this conversation.
+Wellness and justice may pop into our heads as obscure concepts.
+Everyone has their idea about that.
+And Rasid himself admits that it’s hard to get the team to share the same value, especially when they have contrasting habits and points of view.
 But it doesn’t leave him asphyxiated.
-However, he finally attains his own extent to value someone by their work ethic, and it becomes a measurement for their rewards.
+However, he finally attains his extent to value someone by their work ethic, which becomes a measurement for their rewards.